bshaffer/oauth2-server-php-docs/content/overview/main-concepts.md

 `Grant Types`

-[Grant Types](../grant-types/) allow you to expose multiple ways for a client to receives an Access Token.
+[Grant Types](../grant-types/) allow you to expose multiple ways for a client to receive an Access Token.

 `Controllers`